tilt-dev/tilt.specs/onboarding_guide_outline.md

 Before we try to make this faster, let's measure it.

+Tilt can run commands locally [explain why].

+We'll use local_resource, which lets you locally run scripts, shell code, or servers.

+We want to measure the time from code change to new process.

-Add a local_resource that records the current time, and kicks off a build.
+First, a local_resource that records the current time to a source file.

-Add code to the app that records start up time.
+Second, app code that reads that start time and calculates time elapsed.
+Display it in logs and served HTML.

 Let's see it!

+Screenshot

 Current score of our naive hello world app.

+Note that time displayed in the Tilt sidebar is different than the time our app logged.
+That's OK!
+Many benchmarks we care about -- time to build, time to schedule, time until ready to serve traffic.
+Tilt gives you defaults, and tools to take your own benchmarks.

-### Attempt #1
+### Attempt #1 (if necessary)

 Leave Tilt running.